Explained: What is a No Claims Discount?

 Each year you go without making a claim, is another year added to your NCD.
 The exact discount you would be entitled to varies from insurer to insurer, but these can range in discounts from 30% - 70% off your annual premium.

-It is not a legal requirement for insurance companies to provide a no claims discount, but most in the UK will do.
-In fact, how different insurers run their No Claims schemes can vary quite a bit, so it’s important to make sure you’re shopping around for the best deal for you.
+It is not a legal requirement for insurance companies to provide a no claims discount, but most UK insurers do.
+How different insurers run their no claims schemes can vary quite a bit, so it is important to shop around for the deal that suits you.

 Does No Claims Discount expire?